The Best and Easiest Classic Crème Brûlée

 Caramelized Banana Upside Down Cake — This upside down cake is super moist thanks to the combination of sour cream, buttermilk, and vegetable oil.
 It’s so easy to make, and the caramelized banana flavor is impossible to resist!

-Caramelized Banana Upside Down Cake
+Caramelized Banana Upside Down Cake on a platter with a slice missing.

 Banana Cream Pudding Pie with Cream Cheese Crust — You’re going to love this quintessential comfort food dessert.
 It tastes like you slaved over it but it’s one of the easiest pies ever.

-Banana Cream Pudding Pie with Cream Cheese Crust
+Banana Cream Pudding Pie with Cream Cheese Crust.

 The Best Chocolate Cake with Chocolate Ganache — This truly is the best chocolate cake EVER.
 It’s topped with a silky smooth chocolate ganache frosting, and it takes just 10 minutes of hands-on prep!

-The Best Chocolate Cake with Chocolate Ganache
+A slice of the Best Chocolate Cake with Chocolate Ganache with a fork holding a corner bite.

 Sugar Cream Pie — This sugar cream pie reminds me a bit of crème brûlée.
 The filling is custard-like, and when topped with a sprinkle of cinnamon it’s irresistable!

-Sugar Cream Pie
+A slice of Sugar Cream Pie on a plate.

 The Best Triple Chocolate Layer Cake — This is the chocolate layer cake to beat out all others.
 It’s rich, decadent, and everything you want in a triple chocolate cake!

-The Best Triple Chocolate Layer Cake
+A slice of The Best Triple Chocolate Layer Cake on a plate, a fork holding a bite.

 4.61 from 41 votes (36 ratings without comment)